Every War Has Two Losers

 This book gathers the evidence of a lifetime’s commitment to nonviolence, including an account of Stafford’s near hanging at the hands of American patriots.
 In excerpts from his daily journal from 1951 to 1993, Stafford uses questions, alternative views of history, lyric invitations, and direct assessments of our political habits to suggest a way other than war.
 Many of these statements are published here for the first time, together with a generous selection of Stafford’s pacifist poems and interviews from elusive sources.

-"Published ten years after William Stafford's death, it is a fitting tribute to a lifelong decpacifist and socially responsible American poet. . . .
-Essentially an intimate and focused study, the book captures many of the author's scribbled thoughts, but his poetry and antiwar thoughts remain the heart of it.
-Timely and relevant, it will speak vividly to many struggling to understand the fate of the post-9/11 world.
-Highly recommended for all libraries”—Library Journal
+“A fitting tribute to a lifelong pacifist and socially responsible American poet . . .
+Timely and relevant, it will speak vividly to many struggling to understand the fate of the post-9/11 world.”

 “A father’s legacy and a son’s tribute, Every War Has Two Losers is an imaginative and thought-provoking collection of poems and prose to savor.
 William Stafford’s words are more timely than ever.”